Treehouse Village Ecohousing

 - Intentional project management with consideration around reducing construction waste and the volume of earth trucked off our site

-- Building shared community amenities such as office space, guestrooms and a fitness centre to reduce the size of our private units
+- Shared community amenities, such as meeting spaces, guest rooms and a fitness studio to reduce the size of our homes

 Environmentally Friendly Practices